 I had worked here in Sacramento for decades, raising these boys, teaching college writing and then coaching scientists and economists and engineers how to write in a plain style, before I ever took up writing my own stories.
 I do that now, obsessively, in between essay-grading and editing white papers.
 I’m making up for lost time.
 I’m a late-bloomer.

 I do like short stories for their more-immediate gratification.
 (You’ll find some of mine here.)
 But my heart is in the novel.
-I am currently revising my first, Harvest of Invention, and my second, Wild Card.
+My first, Harvest of Invention, will be published by She Writes Press in Spring 2020.

 Harvest of Invention germinated a long time ago, back in Bakersfield.
 Set in the Great Depression, it follows a seventeen-year-old girl who tries to escape her family’s hard, rural life to reinvent herself as a boy in San Francisco.
 No matter how she scrubs that Central Valley dust off her elbows and knees, she’s inhaled too much.
 It floats in her blood like spores.

-Wild Card is about competition, centered on a world-class tennis player who falls from great heights and decides whether and why and how to climb back.
+My work in progress, Wild Card, is about competition, centered on a world-class tennis player who falls from great heights and decides whether and why and how to climb back.

 I’m currently seeking representation for my writing.
 I am also accepting new clients for my editing and professional writing workshops.
 I can be reached at email@example.com.